zaiisao/Documentation/en/Video/product_video.md

 ## Compatibility

-The Agora Native SDK for Video Call is supported on platforms such as, iOS, Android, Windows, macOS, Linux, Web, and Wechat Miniapp, and allows for cross-platform connections.
+The Agora Native SDK for Video Call is supported on platforms such as iOS, Android, Windows, macOS, Linux, Web, and WeChat Mini-programs, and allows for cross-platform connections.
 The following is a list of supported platforms and their versions.

 <table>
   <tr>